BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Major Burn:

-- Effect: The player character who uses burn will lose 2 points from their score.
+- Effect: The player character who usesf burn will lose 2 points from their score.
-- Example: A player character is climbing a cliff, and rolled a 3 on their Might roll.
-They can push their body and use up 2 points of their Might to complete their climb.
+- Example: A player character is climbing a cliff, and rolled a 3 on their MIGHT roll.
+They can push their body and use up 2 points of their MIGHT to complete their climb.
 - Recovery: A player character who loses 2 points of their attribute due to a Major Burn can recover their points with a long rest (uninterrupted sleep with ration and waterskin).
 - Minimum Attribute Score: A Major Burn cannot reduce an attribute below 1.